Ecqontac/css-media-queries/css-media-queries.md

 According to [Shaye Howe](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/),

 > Logical operators in media queries help build powerful expressions.
-There are three different logical operators available for use within media queries, including and, not, and only.
+There are three different logical operators available for use within media queries, including `and`, `not`, and `only`.

 And

-> Using the and logical operator within a media query allows an extra condition to be added, making sure that a browser or device does both a, b, c, and so forth.
-Multiple individual media queries can be comma separated, acting as an unspoken or operator.
+> Using the `and` logical operator within a media query allows an extra condition to be added, making sure that a browser or device does both a, b, c, and so forth.
+Multiple individual media queries can be comma separated, acting as an unspoken `or` operator.

 <aside class="notes">
     Note: Take the students to Shay Howe's [Responsive Web Design](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/) to show examples.